yucheols/ENMs_In_R/tutorials/tutorial_2.md

 ## Part 7.
 Model prediction
 Now that we have our fitted MaxEnt model, we can now make landscape predictions!
+We will use the internal SDMtune function ("predict()") to get our model prediction raster.
+Be sure to not use the base R function of the same name (this will throw out an error).
+You can specify that you're using the SDMtune function by writing "SDMtune::predict()"

 ```r
 pred <- SDMtune::predict(object = opt.mod.obj, data = envs, type = 'cloglog', clamp = T, progress = T) %>% raster()